 As you enter the lobby of the museum, you’ll be greeted by an impressive 1961 mural, “Independence and the Opening of the West,” by Missouri artist Thomas Hart Benton.
 The meticulous re-creation of the Oval Office during his administration captures every detail of the time period.
 Admission to the museum also includes access to the library and research room.
 The huge collection of photographs, documents, maps, transcripts, and recordings cover his early years, Presidency, and active retirement.

 Visitors journey through Truman’s term as president in “The Presidential Years” exhibit.
 The interactive elements cover World War II, post-war challenges and the beginning of the Cold War.
 For a more intimate view of the 33rd president, explore the “His Life and Times” exhibit.
 It highlights the personal stories of Truman and his family.
 Letters and objects bring the historic figure to life, along with his relationship with his longtime sweetheart and wife, Bess.
 The exhibit also covers his retirement years in Independence.
 From 1953 until his death in 1972 he remained active in politics, promoting the Truman Library and writing his memoirs.
 There are also a number of events hosted at the library, each of which covers a variety of compelling topics that bring history into focus and analyze current politics.

 Discover the Truman Library in beautiful Independence this spring.
 After strolling through the museum, explore uptown.
 This historic district dates back to the 1800’s and is now a lively town center.
-Plan your pilgrimage to the extraordinary Truman Library before it closes for renovations this spring.
+Plan your pilgrimage to the extraordinary Truman Library before it closes for renovations in July.
 Book your stay at the historic Silver Heart Inn and experience the grace and beauty of Independence, Missouri.